agerard57/JS-movie-twist/README.md

   "Open Workspace" button
 - Once the workspace is open, open the Command Palette and write down "`>Tasks: Run Task`".
 Select the option and then select "`Run the project`"
+- A prompt will now ask you on which port you want your project to run (3000 by default)
 - A terminal will open and run the command.
 On this point onwards, each time you open the workshop, the task will automatically run.